vlstill/tedi/memory-models.md

 \end{tikzpicture}

 \begin{caption}
-An example for behaviour allowed by NSW but not allowed by PSO (or TSO).
+An example for behaviour allowed by NSW but not allowed by PSO.
 While the two writes are well ordered, the corresponding reads are not and since the memory model relaxes read-read ordering they can observe values in different order.
 The write fence is not necessary, if it would not be present the two threads would still not be able to observe different results under PSO, but it is used to demonstrate that read reordering more clearly.
+The fence gives rise to the \rel{ab} relation.
 \end{caption}
 \label{fig:nsw}
 \end{figure}